core-wg/href/draft-ietf-core-href.md

 structure as expressed in {{cddl}} in CDDL, with the additional requirement that trailing `null` values are removed from the array.

-A CRI reference is considered *absolute* if it is well-formed and the sequence of sections starts with a non-null `scheme`.
+A CRI reference is considered a *full* CRI if it is well-formed and the sequence of sections starts with a non-null `scheme`.

 A CRI reference is considered *relative* if it is well-formed